SG00428/SSID_Tracker_and_Signal_Strength_Mapper/README.md

 Click on individual networks in the list to view detailed network information.

 Use the download/export buttons to save scan data in JSON format for further analysis.

+The server provides HTTP endpoints for API requests, which you can see in the terminal as they're received.

 ---